-John Marshall (1755-1835), for whom Marshall University is named, was the fourth Chief Justice of the United States Supreme Court, serving 1801 to 1835.
-Perhaps one of the most influential of the Founding Fathers of the United States, his legacy is often viewed considering his major case findings and legal acumen.
-However, his leadership transcended the courts, and his ability to build consensus and find common ground during the formative years of the United States his true legacy was his ability to navigate difficult political waters within a legal and legislative environment, and in so doing, preserve and strengthen a very fragile republic.
+John Marshall (1755-1835), for whom Marshall University is named, was the fourth Chief Justice of the United States Supreme Court, serving from 1801 to 1835.
+Perhaps one of the most influential of the United States Founding Fathers, his legacy is often viewed considering his significant case findings and legal acumen.
+However, his leadership transcended the courts, and his ability to build consensus and find common ground during the formative years of the United States his true legacy was his ability to navigate complex political waters within a legal and legislative environment, and in so doing, preserve and strengthen a very fragile republic.

-Heavily influenced by three figures – his father, George Washington, and Fredrich von Steuben.
+Three figures heavily influenced him: his father, George Washington, and Fredrich von Steuben.
 Summarizing the influence, Paul notes that

 “Washington and Steuben gave Marshall an early lesson in two styles of leadership: Washington demanded unquestioning deference to authority while Steuben fostered collegiality.
 These two heroes came to represent the twin attributes of Marshall’s professional success: Marshall’s influence as a statesman and jurist derived from his ability to command respect for the authority of the law and his talent for finding common ground.” (p.9)